Continuous Services in the Absence of Retail Pharmacies in Rural Communities

 - Hypothesis 5: Pharmacy deserts are associated with declines in the number of primary care providers in the community.

-Design: For Aim 1, Hypothesis 1, the Center will apply an approach previously used by the RUPRI Center to classify and track rural pharmacies.
-Monthly data will be evaluated to determine if a pharmacy is closed or open.
-The Center considers a pharmacy closed if the provider identification number ceases to be included in the monthly data set or when a closure date was specified.
-Care will be taken to assess other pharmacy activity in the geography to account for facility sales or transfers.
+Design: For Aim 1, Hypothesis 1, the Center applied an approach previously used by the RUPRI Center to classify and track rural pharmacies.
+Monthly data was evaluated to determine if a pharmacy is closed or open.
+The Center considered a pharmacy closed if the provider identification number ceases to be included in the monthly data set or when a closure date was specified.
+Care was taken to assess other pharmacy activity in the geography to account for facility sales or transfers.

-For Aim 1, Hypothesis 2, and Aim 2, Hypotheses 1-3, the Center will create a longitudinal data set of pharmacy deserts at the PCSA level from 2003 to 2019 by linking multiple data sources.
-For each year, the Center will classify a given PCSA as a pharmacy desert if it does not have any pharmacy operating within its boundaries.
-The Center will merge data on community characteristics, such as poverty level, population count and age distribution, population gain or loss, and insurance status from the American Community Survey using PCSA component ZIP code tabulation areas.
-Community primary care providers will be tabulated from National Provider Identifier data.
+For Aim 1, Hypothesis 2, and Aim 2, Hypotheses 1-3, the Center created a longitudinal data set of pharmacy deserts at the PCSA level from 2003 to 2019 by linking multiple data sources.
+For each year, the Center classified a given PCSA as a pharmacy desert if it did not have any pharmacy operating within its boundaries.
+The Center merged data on community characteristics, such as poverty level, population count and age distribution, population gain or loss, and insurance status from the American Community Survey using PCSA component ZIP code tabulation areas.
+Community primary care providers were tabulated from National Provider Identifier data.

 Rural and Urban Pharmacy Presence – Pharmacy Deserts